ESP32 — ESP-IDF v6

 sudo modprobe ch341

-Step 7 — Build and Flash the Hello World Project
+Step 7 — Build Your First Project

 shell

-# Activate ESP-IDF
+# Activate environment

-# Create the hello_world project
+# Copy the hello_world example

 cd hello_world